apiflask/apiflask/docs/migrating.md

 ### The return values of view function

-When you added a `@output` decorator for your view function, notice the following rules:

-- Do not return a `Response` object.
-You should return a ORM/ODM model object or a dict that matches the schema you passed in the `@output` decorator.
+When you added a `@output` decorator for your view function, APIFlask expects you to return an ORM/ODM model object or a dict that matches the schema you passed in the `@output` decorator.
+If you return a `Response` object, APIFlask will return it directly without any process.
-- You can also return a two-element tuple in the form of `(body, headers)`.

 ## Next step